Falls Road, Belfast: Recreation and culture

 The Broadway Cinema which was situated near Beechmount was the largest of Belfast's suburban cinemas when it opened in 1936.
 It closed in 1972 after a bombing.
+Nearby is the Falls Women's Centre/Ionad Mhná na bhFál which was established in 1982.

 On the Donegall Road, is the former site of Celtic Park.
 This was originally a football stadium and the home of Belfast Celtic F.C.
 It was also the first greyhound racing track to open in Ireland.
 The stadium closed in 1983 and is now the site of a shopping centre.

 Upper Falls

 This section stretches from the Whiterock Road to the Andersonstown Road.
-As its name implies, the Andersonstown Road leads to the Andersonstown district and the on out of the city.
+As its name implies, the Andersonstown Road leads to the Andersonstown district and then out of the city.
 At the junction with the Glen Road was located the Andersonstown RUC station which was the most attacked police station in Northern Ireland.
 It was closed and demolished in 2005.
 The Glen Road runs for almost three miles passing the junction with Monagh By Pass/Kennedy Way, then Shaw's Road and Suffolk Road until it changes name to Colinglen Road.
 For much of the route in forms the northern boundary of Andersonstown and then Lenadoon.